Paul Strähle: After the war

 Strähle stayed in aviation after the war.
 He acquired at least one Halberstadt CL.IV rigged for aerial photography and ran an aerial photography business venture from 1919.
 By 14 July 1921, he was reported to be running a pioneering air mail service between Stuttgart and Constance, using three of the Halberstadts, one of which could also carry passengers, under the name Luftverkehr Strähle.

 Legacy

 His archive of 40,000 aerial photos still exists today.
-One of his Halberstadts is restored and on display in the U.S. Air Force Museum.
+His four Halberstadt CL.IVs have been restored and are on display in Germany and the United States.
+One is displayed at the Deutsches Technikmuseum, Berlin, Germany, another is displayed at the Militärhistorisches Museum Flugplatz Berlin-Gatow, while a third is on display at the Steven F. Udvar-Hazy Center, Chantilly, Virginia, and a fourth is restored and on display in the National Museum of the United States Air Force.
 It is a rarity, being a combat veteran, and one of the few built by L.F.G Roland.